weiland/nix-config/README.md

 ### Setup machine

-This install Xcode, and the tools such as *git*.
+This install Xcode, and their tools such as *git*.

 Login in to iCloud and enbale Documents Sync.

+Disable *Optimize Mac Storage* for Documents (and later Photos), so all data will be downloaded.

 Updating system: